Commander: Mack Maginnis

 Greetings fellow Comrades, et al,

-Please consider reaching out to those in need.
+As I’ve asked many times, please consider reaching out to our fellow comrades who are sick in body or mind.
 A simple phone call will mean the world to them and would be most appreciative.
 Feel free to contact me for any phone numbers you would like to call.

 The newsletter prayer list had been updated.
 If you know of anyone who needs to be added or deleted from the prayer list, please let know or drop a note in the prayer box outside the museum.
 Also, if you add someone to the prayer list, write their name legibly so I won’t misspell their name.